open-telemetry/oteps/text/0250-Composite_Samplers.md

 The arguments are the same as for [`ShouldSample`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#shouldsample).

 - `Context` with parent Span.
-- `TraceId` of the Span to be created.
 - Name of the Span to be created.
 - `SpanKind` of the `Span` to be created.
 - Initial set of Attributes of the Span to be created.